 - Show love, affection and care for your child.

 - Show that you’re interested in what’s happening in your child’s life.
-Praise his good points and achievements, and value his ideas.
+Praise his efforts as well as his good points and achievements and value his ideas.

 - Enjoy spending time together one on one with your child, and also as a family.

 - Encourage your child to talk about feelings with you.
 It’s important for your child to feel she doesn’t have to go through things on her own and that you can work together to find solutions to problems.

 - Deal with problems as they arise, rather than letting them build up.

 - Talk to trusted family members, friends, other parents or teachers if you have any concerns.
 If you feel you need more help, speak to your GP or another health professional.

 Physical health is a big part of mental health.
 To help your child stay emotionally and physically healthy, encourage your child to do the following: